 - significantly improve student academic achievement, and

 This degree will provide educational leaders with the knowledge and analytical skills to analyze all forms of student-learning data (formative and summative, quantitative and qualitative) in order to accurately identify initiatives that will improve their students' success.

 Please see the undergraduate catalog for undergraduate program information.

-Applicants are expected to have scores on the Graduate Record Examination (GRE) that indicate capacity for success in doctoral study.
+- expected to have scores on the Graduate Record Examination (GRE) that indicate capacity for success in doctoral study.